 Versions nowadays taste like very thick, very tart sour cream.
-Modern pasteurization laws make it very difficult to make the true clabber cream that is needed.
+Modern pasteurization safety regulations make it very difficult to make the clabber cream that used be used.

 Creole cream cheese is used as a topping for fruit or spread on toast.
 It is often served with breakfast in New Orleans.

 There are many recipes on the web for making your own at home.